shamiul-anik/quiz-hero/README.md

 # Quiz Hero

 ## Description
-A simple Assignment with JavaScript on Bug Fixing and Debugging.
+A simple Assignment with JavaScript and API on Bug Fixing and Debugging.

 ## Live Link
 https://quiz-hero-shamiul.netlify.app/